I have a secret.

 The relevant sub-reddit for the World Cup will be the Soccerstreams reddit – r/soccerstreams/ – and it does a good job of listing the active games.

-If you don't mind dealing with a trial, Hulu is going to be your best option for streaming every single game online.
+If you don't mind dealing with a trial, Hulu is going to be your best option for streaming every single game online (our review of Hulu Plus.
 They have them all and they have a free trial so you can watch them during the trial and cancel before paying.
 You get the World Cup on FOX and FS1 plus 50+ other Live & on-demand channels.

 How to Watch March Madness Games